 Finally, the best source of keywords can come from your own website.
 Consider using a survey tool like Qualaroo to find out what your customers are looking for or why they decided to do business with you (after checkout for example).
 The language they use can be very effective ad copy for internet advertisements.

-There are a lot of places to buy ads, with each site having its own strengths and weaknesses.
-To start with, you should understand some of the major types of paid advertising.
+There are a lot of places to buy ads and each platform has its own strengths and weaknesses.
+Before getting started, you should understand the major types of paid advertising as well as their pros and cons.

 For example, a person may be reading a newspaper article and not be interested in a new social media course.
 Display ads can be successful, but they need to be used properly.
 Display ads can be purchased using a pay-per-click model or they simply can be displayed for a certain length of time.